370417/mar-refactor/FAQ.md

 > How do you structure your game loop?
 Why did you choose that method?
 Or maybe you're using an existing engine that already handles all this for you under the hood?

-The Display receives user input and tells it to the Game, which is independant of UI.
+The Display receives user input and tells it to the Game, which is independent of UI.
 The game processes that input (see the [time systems](#41-time-systems) question for more details) and gives the Display some output.
 That output is placed in a schedule, then animated when the game says its ready for more input.

 ## 4: World Architecture